aliyazdi75/openconnect-bash/README.md

 # Start VPN

-- $sudo vpn start
+- sudo vpn start
 - you can close your terminal, openconnect started in background

 # Stop vpn

-- $sudo vpn stop
+- sudo vpn stop

 # enjoy
 # Created by aliyazdi75